pingcap/tidb-operator/en/backup-to-pv-using-br.md

     {{< copyable "sql" >}}

     ```sql
-    select VARIABLE_NAME, VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME like "tikv_gc_life_time";
+    SELECT VARIABLE_NAME, VARIABLE_VALUE FROM mysql.tidb WHERE VARIABLE_NAME LIKE "tikv_gc_life_time";
     ```

     In the output of the command above, if the value of `tikv_gc_life_time` is still larger than expected (10m by default), it means TiDB Operator failed to automatically recover the value.
-Therefore, you need to set `tikv_gc_life_time` back to the previous value manually:
+Therefore, you need to [set `tikv_gc_life_time`](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) back to the previous value manually:

     {{< copyable "sql" >}}

     ```sql
-    update mysql.tidb set VARIABLE_VALUE = '10m' where VARIABLE_NAME = 'tikv_gc_life_time';
+    UPDATE mysql.tidb SET VARIABLE_VALUE = '10m' WHERE VARIABLE_NAME = 'tikv_gc_life_time';
     ```

     > **Note:**
     >
     > If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit `spec.tikvGCLifeTime`.

-* `.spec.cleanPolicy`: The clean policy of the backup data when the backup CR is deleted after the backup is completed.
+- `.spec.cleanPolicy`: The clean policy of the backup data when the backup CR is deleted after the backup is completed.

     Three clean policies are supported:

-    * `Retain`: On any circumstances, retain the backup data when deleting the backup CR.
+    - `Retain`: On any circumstances, retain the backup data when deleting the backup CR.
-    * `Delete`: On any circumstances, delete the backup data when deleting the backup CR.
+    - `Delete`: On any circumstances, delete the backup data when deleting the backup CR.
-    * `OnFailure`: If the backup fails, delete the backup data when deleting the backup CR.
+    - `OnFailure`: If the backup fails, delete the backup data when deleting the backup CR.

     If this field is not configured, or if you configure a value other than the three policies above, the backup data is retained.

     Note that in v1.1.2 and earlier versions, this field does not exist.
 The backup data is deleted along with the CR by default.
 For v1.1.3 or later versions, if you want to keep this behavior, set this field to `Delete`.

-* `.spec.from.host`: The address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `basic-tidb`.
+- `.spec.from.host`: The address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `demo1-tidb`.
-* `.spec.from.port`: The port of the TiDB cluster to be backed up.
+- `.spec.from.port`: The port of the TiDB cluster to be backed up.
-* `.spec.from.user`: The accessing user of the TiDB cluster to be backed up.
+- `.spec.from.user`: The accessing user of the TiDB cluster to be backed up.
-* `.spec.gcs.bucket`: The name of the bucket which stores data.
-* `.spec.gcs.prefix`: This field is used to make up the path of the remote storage: `gcs://${.spec.gcs.bucket}/${.spec.gcs.prefix}/backupName`.
-This field can be ignored.
-* `.spec.from.tidbSecretName`: The secret containing the password of the `.spec.from.user` in the TiDB cluster.
+- `.spec.from.tidbSecretName`: The secret containing the password of the `.spec.from.user` in the TiDB cluster.
-* `.spec.from.tlsClientSecretName`: The secret of the certificate used during the backup.
+- `.spec.from.tlsClientSecretName`: The secret of the certificate used during the backup.

     If [TLS](enable-tls-between-components.md) is enabled for the TiDB cluster, but you do not want to back up data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.from.tlsClientSecretName` parameter to specify a secret for the backup.
 To generate the secret, run the following command: